Choosing Quality Care

 - Picture your child in this environment

-The Child Care Subsidy (CCS) Program provides financial assistance with child care costs to eligible working families in Maryland.
+The Child Care Scholarship (CCS) Program provides financial assistance with child care costs to eligible working families in Maryland.

 Maryland EXCELS is a quality rating and improvement system for child care and early education programs that meet nationally recognized quality standards.